mkdecisiondev/devdocs/tools/github.md

 1. Clone the main repository, e.g. `https://github.com/mkdecisiondev/project.git`
 	1. This step should create a remote named `origin` that points to `https://github.com/mkdecisiondev/project.git`
 1. [Create a fork](https://guides.github.com/activities/forking/) of the repository you will be working with
+    1. Do not follow the instructions in that link to clone your fork - *always* clone from the main repo
 1. Add a remote for your fork: `git remote add <GitHub username> https://github.com/<GitHub username>/project.git>`
 1. Create a new branch based off master: `git checkout -b my-branch`
 1. Do your work and make some commits in "my-branch"